 Need income for a few years?
 Period certain Secondary Market Annuities are more efficient and higher yield.

 Need options?
-In many situations, using the free withdrawal provision of a growth oriented index annuity for income needs is more efficient that any income rider.
+In many situations, using the free withdrawal provision of a growth-oriented index annuity for income needs is more efficient than any income rider.

 What Benefits Do You Need?